-Certified veterinarians, specialized in large animal health, should be utilized to determine animal neglect, abuse or cruelty prior to charges or seizure of production livestock.
+We believe two or more North Dakota licensed veterminarians specialized in large animal health from two different veterinarian clinics one of which shall be chosen by the owner of the livestock, should be consulted to determine animal neglect, abuse or cruelty prior to charges or seizure of livestock.

-We oppose the Humane Society of the United States involvement in the training of law enforcement personnel in regard to animal cruelty regulations.
+We oppose the Human Society of the United States involvement in the trianing of law enforcement personnel in regard to animal cruelty regulations.

 We support NDFB working to strengthen animal owner's private property rights under North Dakota's existing animal cruelty and abuse legislation.

 We support the responsible use of antibiotics and the science-based use of them.

 We support licensed North Dakota veterminarians prescribing medicines for livestock to ranchers or farmers who have a vertinery client patient relationship.

 We support the North Dakota Board of Animal Health and the Johnes Advisory Committee in its continuation of the volunteer Johnes testing program.

 In the absence of adequate federal funding, we urge the governor and the Emergency Commission to provide funding to the Board of Animal Health for testing and depopulating tuberculosis or brucellosis infected herds of both domestic and non-traditional livestock.

 We support the current North Dakota state brand program operated by the North Dakota Stockmen's Association and its use as a legally recognized form of identification and livestock proof of ownership.